stroxler/music-notes/progressions-in-A-L.md

 two chords.
 This is great to practice; it's also something you can always use in solo lines even if the chords aren't marked this way.

+A few concrete examples:
+ - It's used several times in some arrangements of Bye Bye Blackbird, where it gives a bluesy effect while staying mostly diatonic.
+ - It shows up in I'll Remember April
+ - 'I Love You' uses it, although with a variation using IIhd (which is the most distinctive sound of that standard)

 Ehd A7alt Dm G7 C
 FILLME